 In this walkthrough, you'll:

-- Use the chart in the Data explorer
+- Use the visualization directly in Data explorer

-- Pin the chart to a dashboard as a tile
+- Pin the visualization to a dashboard as a tile

-- In the Dynatrace menu, go to Explore data.
+In the Dynatrace menu, go to Data explorer.

 Select a metric such as